Laserbeam31/bts-touring-networking-documentation-public/README.md

 For network gear with this functionality, the _running configuration_ is also included.
 This is a file containing all the configuration commands which make up the way in which a switch or other network device is currently set to operate.

+For security reasons, encryption keys, sensitive infomation, and passwords must be redacted from configuration files/details before being uploaded to this repository.

 List of BTS networking gear covered by this document:
 -----------------------------------------------------